TodePond/TodePondDotCom/wikiblogarden/art/comedy/powerful/readme.md

 Not everyone gets every joke.

 In fact, there is no joke that everyone gets, because if everyone gets it, then there is no joke.
-Because— Look, we've been through this [already](https://www.todepond.com/wikiblogarden/art/comedy/).
+Because, when you tell a joke, you— Look, we've been through this [already](https://www.todepond.com/wikiblogarden/art/comedy/).

 <br>